-Lock Bit Protection Modes
+Lock Bit Protection Modes (1) (2)

-Pi rogram Lock Bi ts LB1 LB2 LB3 Protection Type 1 U U U No program lock features.
-2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory, EA is sampled and latched on reset, and further programming of the QuickFlash memory is disabled.
-3 Р Р U Same as mode 2, but verify is also disabled.
-4 Р Р Р Same as mode 3, but external execution is also disabled.
+Pro ogram Lock B its LB1 LB2 LB3 Protection Type 1 U U U No internal memory lock feature.
+2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory.
+EA is sampled and latched on reset and further programming of the Flash memory (parallel or serial mode) is disabled.
+3 3 P P U U Same as Mode 2, but parallel or serial verify are also disabled.
+4 Р Р Р Same as Mode 3, but external execution is also disabled.